celeritas-project/celerpy/README.md

 > **Warning**
 This repository is experimental and bare-bones at the moment.
-It's not ready for use, but discussions and contributions are welcome!
+It's not ready for general use, but discussions and contributions are welcome!

 # Celeritas Python interface